 Waite Campus Childrens Centre Solar

-Over the past few years the centre has received Green Project Funding to support the upgrade of their existing 1.92kW solar array, to a 10kW system, install an energy efficient cooling system and water saving taps.
-Solar now provides approximately 80% of the Centre’s electricity needs.
+The centre has used Green Project Funding to install an energy efficient cooling system, water saving taps and upgrade their existing solar system.
+Solar now provides around 80% of the Centre’s electricity needs.

-The Centre has received a number of awards for their sustainability efforts including 2011 NRM Education for ‘most outstanding site’ for their education for sustainability approach, and 2011 Native Garden Awards, run by the Sustainable Landscapes Project at the Botanic Gardens of Adelaide for Pilyabilyangga (the butterfly place) inspired and developed by the parents and educators of the Centre.
-The garden has more than 1,000 indigenous butterfly attracting plants.
+The Centre has been awarded for their sustainability efforts including receiving the 2011 NRM Education Award for ‘most outstanding site’ for their education for sustainability approach, and the 2011 Native Garden Award for Pilyabilyangga (The Butterfly Place), a garden with more than 1,000 indigenous butterfly-attracting plants.